 As a student in our certificate program, you will complete four semesters of foundation content and clinical application, with time spent working online, in your community, and on the UW–Madison campus.
 As part of a very small cohort of nurses, you will get to know your peers and our faculty very well.
 With support from each other, you will improve your ability to deliver complex diagnoses, expand your knowledge and understanding of psychiatric nursing methods, and improve the care of psychiatric patients in underserved populations.

-You will also work two full days per week in clinical practice.
+You will also work 2 full days per week in clinical practice.
 Our faculty will actively seek to secure for you a clinical placement that provides you with a balance of skills and breadth of professional experience across the full lifespan of patients, while doing their best to accommodate your family and professional responsibilities.

 What You Learn

 - Apply concepts of psychopharmacology to assess, monitor, evaluate, and educate patients across their lifespan